Samenergy/Tensorflow-Participation-Assignment/README.md

 - Making predictions on test data.

 ## Files
-- `mnist_model.ipynb`: The main notebook containing the code for loading data, building, training, and evaluating the neural network.
+- `Tensorflow_Participation_Assignment_Assignment.ipynb`: The main notebook containing the code for loading data, building, training, and evaluating the neural network.
-- `mnist_model.h5`: The saved trained model file.

 ## Requirements
 The project requires the following Python libraries: